LlewBach/cydymiaith/TESTING.md

 1) Log in as testuser2 and on the profile page, check that the role is set to 'Tutor'.
 2) Check that the following navbar options are: Home, Posts, Profile, Users, Groups, Log Out
 3) Navigate to the Users page.
-Check that at the bottom of each user card, only two links are visible: 'View Profile' and 'Add to Class'.
+Check that at the bottom of each user card, only two links are visible: 'View Profile' and 'Add to Group'.

 Test result: Pass

 #### User Filtering

-1) Set profile details for testuser2 to filter by.
+1) Set profile details for testuser2 in order to test the filters.
 2) On the Users page, filter by Level.
 Only users of that level should be visible, or no users at all.
 3) Repeat for each level.
-4) Set Level back to 'All' and repeat steps 2 and 3 but for Provider.
+4) Click 'Clear'.
+The filters should reset.
-5) Reset Provider to 'All'.
+5) Repeat for Provider.
 6) Filter users by testuser2's Username, Email and Location, clearing the filter between each one.
 The filters are currently case sensitive.
 7) The filter fields should remember filter settings.